tarantool/ansible-cartridge/README.md

 all:
   hosts:
     vm1:
-      ansible_host: 172.19.0.2  # First host
+      ansible_host: 172.19.0.2  # first host
       ansible_user: vagrant

-      cartridge_instances:  # Instances to be started on this host
+      cartridge_instances:  # instances to be started on this host
         - name: 'core_1'
           advertise_uri: '172.19.0.2:3301'
           http_port: '8181'